codem/silverstripe-damn-fine-uploader/readme.md

 ## TODO
 + Feedback on limits prior to upload

+Please add feature requests and bug reports to the Github issue tracker

 ## Thanks
-Many thanks to the FineUploader team for developing and supporting an excellent file uploader.
+Many thanks to the [FineUploader team](https://fineuploader.com) for developing and supporting an excellent file uploader.